The visible effects of aging are different for everyone, which is super unfair, if you ask us.

 The truth is that doctors are serious when they tell you to get between seven and nine hours of sleep a night, every night, at least between the ages of 18 and 64.
 Less than that could affect your productivity and, worse, encourage your arteries to harden.

 The importance of sleep cannot be stressed enough.

 An article in the Harvard Business Review written by Harvard Medical School professor Charles Czeisler warns us that people who sleep less than five hours a night for five years in a row are three times more likely to develop hardened arteries.

-Meanwhile, sleep deprivation wreaks havoc on your genes themselves and can lead to DNA damage that raises your risk of cancer.
+Even worse, skimping on your Zs can wreak havoc on your genes themselves, leading to DNA damage that raises your risk of cancer.
 We don't know how to get more hours in the week either, but it's clear that skipping sleep is not the way to do it.